-The Carnival of Venice is very different to the typical carnivals that take place in Spain or in Brazil.
-The celebration takes place during ten days in which people dress up and take part in organized parades or simple processions on the street.
+The Carnival of Venice is very different to carnivals which take place in Spain or in Brazil.
+The celebration takes place over ten days in which people dress up and take part in organized parades or simple processions on the street.

-The costumes are seventeenth-century Venetian dresses, very much like if they were from a painting by Canaletto.
+The costumes are seventeenth-century Venetian dresses, very much as if they were from a painting by Canaletto.

 Most tourists do not dress up during the Carnival.
 They prefer to walk around enjoying the costumes and elaborate masks, although some wear masks, which they have bought from the many street stands in the city.